kamalkantsingh10/CaCoMo/readme.md

 ## Frequently Asked Questions

-### Why focus on text capitalization restoration?
-Text capitalization is a fundamental part of proper text formatting that affects readability, tone, and meaning.
-Many NLP preprocessing tasks involve lowercase conversion to normalize text, but the ability to restore proper capitalization is crucial for generating publication-ready content or improving user experience with automatically generated text.

 ### Why did the BERT-to-BERT approach fail completely?
 The complete failure (0% accuracy) of the BERT-to-BERT approach was unexpected.
 Possible reasons include:
 - Insufficient training data for such a complex model architecture